adean1998/mapping-met-museum/index.md

 In this step, I opened the CSV file on Google Sheets and looked over the information on objects to make sure it was correct.
 I also reformatted the file so that it looked cleaner in Google My Maps.
 I added object links to each object in the list so that a user can easily access it on the Met's website.
 Finally, I created a new set of CSV files with the objects separated by department.

 ## Upload to Google My Maps
 I created two Google My Maps with the data.
 The first has all of the objects in one layer, color-coded by department.
-The second has the objects divided into layers by department.
+The second has the objects divided into layers by department, so that objects from each department can be viewed as a group or all together.

 # Project & Findings